Superfund Sites in Arkansas

 In 1980, it was believed that relatively few sites in the nation were contaminated with hazardous substances.
 Superfund was supposed to be a short-lived program involving at most a few hundred sites requiring relatively few resources.
 However, as EPA began discovering sites and evaluating their potential harm, the inventory of hazardous substance sites grew rapidly.
 At one time, more than 36,000 sites were on the EPA’s computerized data base of hazardous substance sites, and more than 1,200 were placed on the National Priorities List (NPL) of the most hazardous sites.
 Since 1980, the states have assumed more and more responsibility for the implementation of the Superfund program.

-One of the primary functions of the Superfund program in the Hazardous Waste Division is to perform site assessment activities for placement of properties on the NPL.
+One of the primary functions of the Superfund program in the Hazardous Waste Office is to perform site assessment activities for placement of properties on the NPL.
 The site assessment process is multi-phased.
 After site discovery, a Preliminary Assessment (PA) is performed for initial data gathering.
 Information on site history, waste types, routes of contaminant migration and exposure pathways is obtained.

 Following the PA phase, if warranted, a Site Inspection (SI) may be performed.
 During the SI, environmental samples are collected from potentially impacted media, including surface water, ground water, soil and air.
 Additional data is also collected regarding human and ecological receptors potentially at risk.